unravelin/ravelin-core-ios-xcframework-demo/README.md

 Once initialised, you can use the `sharedInstance` directly to access methods and properties.

-For RavelinCore SDK version 2 and above, a `shared` property is also available and the 'RavelinSDK' can be used in place of 'Ravelin' is preferred.
+For RavelinCore SDK version 2 and above, a `shared` property is also available and the tyepealias 'RavelinSDK' can be used in place of 'Ravelin'.

 **Swift**
 ```swift